 It’s a frustrating experience, but it happens all too often because businesses overcomplicate their message, don’t understand their audience, or try to force too many options on the visitor.

-And while it may seem simple to understand what needs to be changed, it’s not as easy as it looks to perfect a landing page.
+And while it may seem simple to understand what needs to be changed, it’s not as easy as it looks to create the perfect landing page.

 In this article, we cover nine proven ways to optimize your landing page.